pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       --no, --names-only              Retrieve only the object paths (names).
                                       Default: Retrieve the complete objects
                                       including object paths.
-      -k, --key KEYNAME=VALUE         Value for a key in keybinding of CIMInstanceName.
+      -k, --key KEYNAME=VALUE         Value for a key in keybinding of CIM instance name.
 May be specified multiple
                                       times.
 Allows defining keys without the
                                       issues of quotes.
-Default: No initial
+Default: No keybindings
-                                      properties provided.
+                                      provided.
       -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
       -s, --summary                   Show only a summary (count) of the objects.